RishabhgiriW/Call-Center-Performance-Dashboard-Power-BI-/README.md

 ### Data Source

-The dataset for this project is an Excel file ([`01 Call-Center-Dataset.xlsx`](01%20Call-Center-Dataset.xlsx)) containing customer support ticket information, originally sourced from Kaggle.
+The dataset for this project is a Microsoft Excel file (`01 Call-Center-Dataset.xlsx`), originally sourced from Kaggle.

 ---